List of American Girl characters: Molly McIntire

-Molly McIntire is a young girl living in a fictional city named Jefferson, Illinois during the later years of World War II.
+Molly McIntire (born April 22, 1934) is a young girl living in a fictional city named Jefferson, Illinois during the later years of World War II.
 Her father is stationed in England as a doctor caring for wounded soldiers, and her mother works at the Red Cross.
 She and her three siblings Jill, Ricky, and Brad are all cared for by their neighbor and housekeeper Mrs. Gilford, and she must cope with the many changes that the war has brought.
 Molly also realizes that she, too, has a part of helping soldiers.
 Despite those changes, Molly has some leisure activities as well, such as skating, tap-dancing, movies and summer camp.
 Molly's series focuses on patriotism and the changes that come with wartime.
-Molly was one of the original three dolls offered by Pleasant Company and is the only historical character sold with eyeglasses.
+Molly was one of the original three dolls offered by Pleasant Company that was released in 1986 and is the only historical character sold with eyeglasses.
 In early July 2013, American Girl announced plans to archive Molly and Emily.
 Both were archived on December 31, 2013, though Molly's mini doll and books were re-released in February 2018 as part of the BeForever line.
-Molly was temporarily re-released as part of American Girl’s 35th Anniversary.
+Molly was temporarily re-released as part of American Girl's 35th Anniversary.
 In 2022, Molly was officially re-released with her original book and select items from her original collection.

 Emily Bennett

-Emily Bennett is a British girl who is sent to America by her family to protect her from the intensity of the English battlefront during World War II.
+Emily Bennett (born September 29, 1933) is a British girl who is sent to America by her family to protect her from the intensity of the English battlefront during World War II.
 Originally a minor character temporarily residing with the McIntires in the book Happy Birthday, Molly!, Emily's character was expanded in a book by Valerie Tripp called Brave Emily for her debut as the third doll in the Best Friends collection on September 5, 2006.
 Emily's debut coincided with the premiere of the Molly made-for-TV movie.
-The movie aired on Disney Channel in November/December of 2006.
+The movie aired on Disney Channel in November/December 2006.
 Since Emily is a minor character and not Molly's best friend, she was marketed instead as "Molly's English friend".
 As Emily was a part of Molly's collection, she was archived along with Molly in 2013.